When is Top Gun: Maverick released in the UK?

 Is there a trailer for Tom Gun: Maverick?

-Paramount released a second trailer for the film, feature more Tom Cruise action.
+Paramount released a second trailer for the film, featuring more Tom Cruise action.

 Cruise appeared at 2019’s San Diego Comic-Con to release the new footage, taking the stage in a packed Hall H: